SUNNEETHA04/azure-cost-optimization-assignment/README.md

 > Regularly check the Azure Function App logs in the Azure Portal to monitor for any failures or errors during archival.
 > Consider setting up Azure Monitor alerts or Application Insights alerts to get notified proactively if the function fails or encounters issues.

+## 📊 Monitoring & Alerts

+It is recommended to enable **Application Insights** for the Function App to monitor execution logs, failures, and performance metrics.
+Alerts can be configured based on failure counts, execution time anomalies, or other custom metrics to proactively notify you of potential issues.

 ### Step 4: Verify Archival

 1. Check that billing records older than 3 months have been archived to Blob Storage.